strata-org/jverify/docs/guide/src/class_invariants.md

 # Class Invariants
-Here follows a program that contains an NRE.
-The class `UserProfile` can be either free or premium, and for performance reasons, the field `premiumFeatures` should only be set when the account is premium.
+Here follows a program that contains a `NullReferenceException`.
+The class `UserProfile` can be either `Free` or `Premium`, and for performance reasons, the field `premiumFeatures` should only be set when the account is `Premium`.
 The program:

 ```java
 package com.aws.jverify.examples;